 our map to the right as a reference.
 If you are still unsure and need

-directions, please call the front desk or ask the volunteer coordinator at
+directions, please call the front desk or ask the Community Engagement

 Q: Do you need any volunteers?

 A: Yes!
 Every day!
 There are many projects that volunteers can work on.
-Please schedule with the volunteer coordinator so you can get the appointment that works best for you.
+Please schedule with the Community Engagement coordinator so you can get the appointment that works best for you.

 Q: Where do I show up for my first appointment?

 A: You will first show up to our front desk in Building A to sing-in and fill out an information sheet.
 For all following appointments, you will need to sing-in, but you will not need to fill out another information sheet.
 After your sheet is filled out, you will report to your particular project.

 Q: Am I allowed to talk to residents?